watanabbee/DiogoGames/README.md

-A simple bakery system with showcase and coupon features, developed for academic purposes on **python** to learn the **MVC** architecture
+A simple bakery system with showcase and coupon features, developed for academic purposes on **Python** to learn the **MVC** architecture